mathiasfrey/aiobanking/README.md

 # aiobanking
-Architecture PoC showing event sourcing for banking use cases
+Architecture PoC showing event sourcing for banking use cases.